TheRealMarcusChiu/personal-website-2/content/tinkering/2025-08-16/index.md

 # Problem

-I have about 40 linux containers running, and I want to be notified when any of my containers are close to maxing out its disk space.
+I have about 40 linux containers running, and I want to be notified when any of them are close to maxing out its disk space.

 # Solution